-The Department of Counseling posts the notices it receives outside the department office on the Coun-L listserv.
-The university also has a career center with listings for job announcements in counseling and human services.
-In addition, the center offers workshops in job searching, resume writing, and other job seeking skills.
+The Department of Counseling posts the notices it receives outside the department office and on the Coun-L listserv.
+The Career Services and Leadership Development Office (CSLD) at SF State also provides listings for job announcements in counseling and human services.
+In addition, CSLD offers workshops in job searching, resume writing, and other job seeking skills.